gsblabsio/ergo-analytics/README.md

 ### Update .env config variables

-> Note: POSTGRES variables are only used when postgres starts the first time.
+> Note: POSTGRES and READONLY variables are only used when postgres starts the first time.

 ```
 # node settings